syncfusion-content/uwp-docs/uwp/SfKanban/WIP-limit.md

 MinimumLimit and MaximumLimit properties are used to show the minimum and maximum items count in the Kanban column.
 These properties are used to validate the error bar color using ErrorBarSettings.

-Color – If items count is falls between MinimumLimit and MaximumLimit, this color is applied to ErrorBar.
+* Color – If items count is falls between MinimumLimit and MaximumLimit, this color is applied to ErrorBar.

-MinValidationColor – If items count is lesser than MinimumLimit, this color is applied to ErrorBar.
+* MinValidationColor – If items count is lesser than MinimumLimit, this color is applied to ErrorBar.

-MaxvalidationColor – If items count is greater than MaximumLimit, this color is applied to ErrorBar.
+* MaxvalidationColor – If items count is greater than MaximumLimit, this color is applied to ErrorBar.

+{% tabs %}

 {% highlight xml %}